 What information do we collect?

 MA Financial Group will collect and hold your personal information for the purposes of:

-Providing products and services to you;
+- Providing products and services to you;

-Managing and administering the products and services; and
+- Managing and administering the products and services; and

-Letting you know about our other products and services.
+- Letting you know about our other products and services.

 We collect information about you and your interactions with us.
 The type of information collected from you includes information necessary to operate your account or for us to provide financial services to you.
 We may ask you to provide personal information to us including but not limited to: